jiazhao97/INSPIRE/README.md

 *INSPIRE: interpretable, flexible and spatially-aware integration of multiple spatial transcriptomics datasets from diverse sources*

-An effective and efficient computational method for jointly interpreting multiple spatial transcriptomics datasets.
+An effective and efficient computational method for interpreting multiple spatial transcriptomics datasets.